 Indulge me here for a quick aside.
 If you read blogs, especially those who are full time, you’ve probably read sponsored content.

-So why do readers tend to not like sponsored posts?
+Now, why do readers tend to not like sponsored posts?
 Maybe it’s because people don’t like being sold to or maybe it’s because historically bloggers have taken on collaborations that aren’t authentic or a good fit for their blog, so the result is terrible content.
 Or the post is poorly written or rushed and comes across like an ad.
 But when done well, sponsored content can be a win-win for everyone.

 Think about it.
 We’re shown ads all day long.
-There are commercial breaks on TV shows, ads in magazines, billboards on the highway and at bus stations.
+There are commercial breaks on TV shows, ads in magazines and podcasts, billboards on the highway and at bus stations.
 I think every blogger has to strike her own balance with sponsored content, but keep my point above in mind about blogs costing money to run.
 And the fact that content for you, the reader, is free of charge.
 Sponsored content brings in the revenue that allows a blogger to continue writing other content you love.

 A sponsored partnership done well should seamlessly fit with the other content on the site, so if it’s of interest, engage with it just like any other post.
 It’s important to us and this is especially so for bloggers who blog full time and depend on the income to support their families.
 If readers don’t engage much with sponsored content just for the sake of it being sponsored, well, I think that’s silly.
 I’ve enjoyed so many sponsored posts on blogs over the years and learned about companies and products I never otherwise would have come across.

-Once readers understand what goes into a running a blog, my hope is that they’d be more open to engaging with sponsored content.
+Once readers understand what goes into a running a blog, my hope is that they’ll be more open to engaging with sponsored content.
 When a partnership is authentic and makes sense for both the blogger and brand, and it’s disclosed, then there’s no issue.

 On the other hand, I think sponsored posts can be problematic when: